This page shows the current DURC Constitution as ratified at the AGM in 2009.

 The name of the club shall be the "Dundee University Rucksack Club", hereinafter referred to as "the Club".

 The aims of the Club shall be to further the interests if its members in all matters appertaining to mountaineering, rock climbing, hill walking and any other mountain activity.
+For a more advanced understanding of what it is, please contact the top writing service so you can cover all the points of our club's activities, but still, for a more accurate understanding, contact the club members and talk to them personally to decide whether you should join.

 On payment of the annual subscription, ordinary membership of the club shall be open to all matriculated students of the University of Dundee.